donia-lab/MetaBGC/README.md

 	H. --output_directory, required=True: Directory to save results.
 	I. --cpu, required=False: Number of CPU threads to use (Def.=4).
 	```
-2. The output of the quantify script is an abundance profile file **unique-biosynthetic-reads-abundance-table.txt**.
+2. The output of the quantify command is an abundance profile file **unique-biosynthetic-reads-abundance-table.txt**.

 ### Running Cluster to generate biosynthetic read bins
 1. To generate BGC bins of **unique biosynthetic reads**, users should use the abundance profile file, **unique-biosynthetic-reads-abundance-table.txt**, produced by Quantify as input for ```metabgc cluster```.
 The input parameters to the script are: